QUT-AMS/Constitution/README.md

 <a name="termination-of-club-membership"></a>
 ## 14. Termination of Club Membership
 - **14.1** Executive members are voted into office during the Guilds Universal AGM Period (Clause 14.2), elected executives will not assume their role until 1st of December.
-  - **14.1.1** It is at the discretion of the outgoing President to determine if elected executives shall assume their roles prior to this date
+  - **14.1.1** It is at the discretion of the outgoing President to determine if elected executives shall assume their roles prior to this date.
-  - **14.1.2** The Executive team will experience a 1-month grace period, from the date that elected executives assume their roles, where outgoing executives will have access to Club accounts to ensure there is sufficient time to upload and distribute club documentation and transfer account ownership effectively.
+  - **14.1.2** The Executive team will experience a 1-month grace period, from the date that elected executives assume their roles, where outgoing executives will have access to Club. accounts to ensure there is sufficient time to upload and distribute club documentation and transfer account ownership effectively.
   - **14.1.3** During this grace period, elected Executives are considered current club executives and shall act in accordance with Clause 9.
 Outgoing executives are considered past executives.
 - **14.2** Various Club account passwords must be updated between January 1st to February 1st.
 - **14.3** Past executives are not required to engage in future communication with the current Executive team provided sufficient documentation has been produced during the Executive handover.